-Helen Benedict discusses her novel Wolf Season and the challenges of writing about women and war on the Weekly Reader Radio Show and with Publishers Weekly, Stay Thirsty Magazine, the Michigan Daily, HuffPost, Read Her Like an Open Book, Snowflakes in a Blizzard, author Caroline Leavitt, Powell’s Books, and Columbia Journalism School.
+Helen Benedict discusses her novel Wolf Season and the challenges of writing about women and war on KPFA’s Bookwaves on Cover to Cover and KMSU’s Weekly Reader Radio Show, and with Publishers Weekly, Stay Thirsty Magazine, Neworld Review, the Michigan Daily, HuffPost, Read Her Like an Open Book, Snowflakes in a Blizzard, authors Caroline Leavitt and Katey Schultz, Powell’s Books, and the Columbia Journalism School.

 The Kansas City Public Library and Kansas City Star have selected Helen Benedict’s novel Wolf Season for the “FYI Book Club.”
 Join the discussion, read an excerpt from the novel, and find an interview with the author in the Kansas City Star.